drupal/drupal/composer/Plugin/Scaffold/README.md

   - Placing scaffold files (like `index.php`, `update.php`, …) from the
     `drupal/core` project into their desired location inside the web root.
 Only individual files may be scaffolded with this plugin.
+  - Writing a DrupalInstalled.php file, which holds a PHP class that defines values about the current installation as class constants.
   - Writing an autoload.php file to the web root, which includes the Composer autoload.php file.